TRIPTYK/nfw/README.md

 ### Database migration

 A TypeORM migration is a DB synchronizing.
-If your schema has pending changes, migration tool allow you to synchronize it.
+If your schema have pending changes, migration tool allow you to synchronize it.

 More info about [typeorm migration](http://typeorm.io/#/migrations).

 ## Files generating

-The boilerplate expose a common files generator which be used as NPM task.
+The boilerplate expose a basic files generator which be used as NPM task.
 This generate following files :

 * Model
 * Controller